AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Arcana/Arcana.md

 ## Theory

 Almost every inch of the multiverse contains magic, the fabric of our very reality interwoven with glands and strings of arcane magic.
 Like spider webs, arcane contains both symmetry and elegance, and it encompasses so much to the point of being inescapable, which earned it the name: the "Arcane Web".
 Arcanists - the users of arcana, emit vibrations through the web to amplitudes of great magical effects, which can be sensed, seen and felt in the various worlds.
+In some places, the arcane web might be strongly imbued with magic, creating [[Arcane Field|arcane fields]].

 ### Measurement